shashank1300/gz_wgpu_rt_lidar/README.md

 ```bash
 gz sim examples/shapes.sdf
 ```
 This will launch Gazebo Sim with the WGPU raytracing sensors active.
-You should see a Rerun Viewer window pop up displaying the depth data from the sensors.
+You can see the raytraced depth output in the Gazebo Image Display.

 ## Screenshots